cube3power/atsd/api/data/messages/delete.md

 ## Description

-Currently the ability to delete message records via the Data API is not implemented.
+The ability to delete specific message records via the Data API is not implemented.

-The messages are stored in the database within the TTL (time-to-live) interval, measured in seconds, specified on Admin: Server Properties `messages.timeToLive` setting.
-The message TTL is measured based on its insertion time, not the record datetime.
+## TTL

+The messages are deleted from the database by background tasks once their insertion time is older than current time minus the time-to-live (TTL) interval.

+The TTL is displayed on the **Settings: Server Properties** page, under the `messages.timeToLive` setting.
+It's measured in seconds.

+The message expiration time is calculated based on its **insertion** time, and not based on its **record** time.

-### Modifying the Default TTL
+## Modifying the Default TTL

-Convert the desired TTL to seconds, for example `3600 * 24 * 14 = 1209600` (14 days).
+Convert the desired TTL to seconds, for example `14 days` is `14 * 24 * 3600 = 1209600`.

-Execute the following administrative commands one by one to modify the TTL attribute:
+Login into the ATSD server and execute the following administrative commands in HBase shell one by one to modify the TTL attribute.

+> The procedure is different in distributed installations.

 ```bash
 echo "disable 'atsd_message'" | /opt/atsd/hbase/bin/hbase shell